Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Geometric TTL coupling effects

 \subsubsection{Experiments in air or other surrounding medium}

 The above equations of the lever arm and piston effect, $\text{OPL}_\text{lever}$ and $\text{OPL}_\text{piston}$, as well as the analytic description for rotating systems, describe the changes in the OPL while assuming that the beams propagate through vacuum.
 If this is not the case, we need to multiply all found OPLs in Sec.~\ref{sec: SCgeom} and Sec.~\ref{sec: geom} by the medium's refractive index $n$.
 For transmissive components, we replace $n_{\text{BS},i}$ in equations \eqref{eq: tc} and \eqref{eq: tc sec order} by $n_{\text{BS},i}/n$ and multiply the full path length change by $n$.
 This additional factor originates from the lower speed of light in a medium than in a vacuum resulting in an increase of the light travelling time in the medium, which then results in the larger phase change.
-Therefore, the beam paths appear longer when detected at the photodiode unless it is accounted for by a dedicated setting or calibration of the phasemeter.
+Therefore, the beam paths appear longer when detected at the photodiode unless the refractive index is known and accounted for in the conversion of the phase into the LPS signal.